WolverineWorldWide/www-build-agents/README.md

 $env:PATH = 'c:\build-runner\common;' + $env:PATH

-# Explicitly set the nuget package cache when running as LocalSystem account because sometimes it gets confused between 32 and 64 bit environments
+# Explicitly set the nuget package cache (originally because we first started running as LocalSystem account and sometimes it gets confused between 32 and 64 bit environments, and now just for nostalgia)
 $env:NUGET_PACKAGES="C:\build-runner\nuget-package-cache"
 ```
 Now you can set up the build runner in the Bitbucket admin!